 Sestieri.
 The main centre of Venice is divided into six quarters (sestieri).
 They are: San Marco, Dorsoduro, San Polo, Santa Croce, Cannaregio and Castello.
 The Grand Canal is the main artery of Venice and it intersects with each district as it stretches through the length of Venice from the railway station to San Marco.

-Flights to Venice: Which airlines operate direct and non direct flights from the UK to Venice Marco Polo airport (VCE).
-Several airlines operate schedule services from London Gatwick (LGW) and London Heathrow (LHR).
-British Airways operates a daily service from Gatwick and BMI from Heathrow.
+Flights to Venice: Several airlines operate schedule services from London.
+British Airways and Easyjet operates a daily service from Gatwick.
 Several European airlines offer cheap flights to Venice with 1 stop (a change of aircraft required en route).
 Swiss (LX) via Zurich and Lufthansa (LH) via Munich are worth considering for good connecting times and low cost airfares.

 Drift & Discover: Wander off the tourist trail and lose yourself in the real Venice, take a tranquil and stately gondola ride on the labyrinth of canals intersected by pretty arched bridges and narrow walkways that offer glimpses of hidden piazzas and silent churches.